Open-Systems-Pharmacology/OSPSuite.ReportingEngine/tests/data/utilities-report/initialReport.md

 # Title 1

 ## Sub title 1

-Figure 1: this is figure 1
+Figure: this is figure 1

 ## Sub title 2

-Figure 2: this is figure 2
+Figure: this is figure 2

 <a id="title-2"></a>